awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-lambda-sam-create-lambda-after-traffic.md

-# Create a File for Your AfterAllowTraffic Lambda Function<a name="tutorial-lambda-sam-create-lambda-after-traffic"></a>
+# Create a file for your AfterAllowTraffic Lambda function<a name="tutorial-lambda-sam-create-lambda-after-traffic"></a>

 Create the file for your `afterAllowTraffic` hook Lambda function\.